Caribbean Hold Em Poker

 The Quick Strategy

-When playing, it is rarely correct to fold.
-In fact, according to analysis at wizardofodds.com, a player should only fold 18% of the time.
-This means that only very bad hands, like those where you hold low cards compared to the board and don’t have realistic flush or straight draws.
+It is rarely correct to fold.
+In fact, according to analysis, a player should only fold 18 per cent of the time.
+This means folding only on very bad hands, like those where you hold low cards compared to the board and don’t have realistic flush or straight draws.

-Using the most common pay table listed above, the house edge with optimal play is about 2.16%.
+Using the most common pay table listed above, the house edge with optimal play is about 2.16 per cent.
 While it’s hard to quantify exactly what the optimal strategy is, you should be able to come very close to this figure simply by raising about the right percentage of hands.

-The AA+ side bet is also one you might want to avoid; the house edge is over 6%.
+The AA+ side bet is also one you might want to avoid, as the house edge is over 6 per cent.